 100 IELTS Essay Topics for IELTS Writing Let me start by saying that by far the best resource for authentic IELTS essay topics are the Cambridge 1 – 13 books.
 These are real past IELTS exam papers and, therefore, provide students with the highest quality questions for all parts of the test.
 However, what do you do if you have finished the Cambridge books?
 Or you struggle with one particular type of question and want a lot of that specific type of practise?

-How to avoid over-generalising in an IELTS essay In the writing exam, it can be easy to make claims that are generally true, but NOT always true.
+How to use hedging in an IELTS essay In the writing exam, it can be easy to make claims that are generally true, but NOT always true.
 This can limit your score for Task Response to a 7.0 (which I know for most people won’t be a problem, but for some test-takers an 8.0 in TR can be the difference between a 6.5 and a 7.0!)
-So, how can you avoid over-generalising in an IELTS essay?!
-HEDGE!!!
+So, how can you avoid over-generalising in an essay?!
+IELTS hedging!!!